 A complaint which is about a service which has been commissioned, or purchased by the Authority, to meet a Public Health services' function, will usually be considered within the provider's own complaints procedures in the first instance.

-However, people will be able to use the Public Health Complaints Procedure for any matter reasonably connected with the exercise of the local authority exercise of its public health functions.
+However, people will be able to use the Public Health Complaints Procedure for any matter reasonably connected with the local authority exercise of it public health functions.

-If someone is unsure whether their complaint falls within the scope of the Local Authority, the local authority will be able to provide advice through the Customer Relations and complaints manager.
+If someone is unsure whether their complaint falls within the scope of the Local Authority, the local authority will be able to provide advice through the Customer Feedback Team.

 Find the complaint process here